christy8059/independent-study/entries/entry_seven.md

 scheduler.join
 ```
 This will look for a specific tag and take the user's screen name and tweet and tweet it on your account.
-This will be done evert 5 seconds.
+This will be done every 5 seconds.

 <img src="../images/direct_5s.png">